Shimizu S-Pulse: Continental success (2002)

-In 2005, S-Pulse closed the year with a run to the Emperor's Cup final in which they did not concede a single goal.
+In 2005, Shimizu closed the year with a run to the Emperor's Cup final in which they did not concede a single goal.
 However, this changed in the final against Urawa Red Diamonds, which they lost 2–1.
 After a near-miss in the league, avoiding a relegation play-off by only goal difference, manager Kenta Hasegawa's work started to pay off the following year.

+Transitional period (2006–2015)

-In both 2006 and 2007 S-Pulse performed strongly in the league and finished in 4th place, followed by a fifth place standing in 2008.
+In both the 2006 season and the 2007 season, Shimizu performed strongly in the league and finished in 4th place, followed by a fifth place standing in the 2008 season.
 However, early exits in both cup competitions in 2006 and 2007, means they are currently without a trophy for five years.
-This is the longest barren spell in their history, although in 2008 they came close, being defeated in the final of the League Cup by Oita Trinita.
+This is the longest barren spell in their history, although in 2008 they came close, being defeated in the final of the League Cup by Ōita Trinita.

-In 2011, S-Pulse made the "Signing of the Century" by making a move to complete the signing of Swedish and Arsenal F.C. legend Freddie Ljungberg.
+In 2011, Shimizu made the "Signing of the Century" by making a move to complete the signing of Swedish and Arsenal legend Freddie Ljungberg.
 It is considered by many Japanese to be one of the greatest signings in league history.
 Many also believed that the signing would boost football in baseball-fanatic Japan, however Ljungberg departed, and subsequently retired, after 5 1/2 months with the club.
-Later managements would turn out to be a catalyst for S-Pulse's luck to run out in the next seasons.
+Later managements would turn out to be a catalyst for Shimizu's luck to run out in the next seasons.

-S-Pulse would play four more seasons in J1, until their first-tier stay was broken in the 2015 season.
+Shimizu would play four more seasons in J1, until their first-tier stay was broken in the 2015 season.
 The club was in good standing early in the first stage until they collapsed later, falling into the bottom three.
 Home fans were disappointed at the way their club was playing.
-S-Pulse failed to improve in the second stage, being at the relegation positions.
-After 23 seasons in the top flight, they were relegated to J2 (and the second tier) for the first time in their history after a 1–0 home loss to Vegalta Sendai on October 17, 2015.
+Shimizu failed to improve in the second stage, being at the relegation positions.
+After 23 seasons in the top flight, they were relegated to J2 (and the second tier) for the first time in their history after a 1–0 home loss to Vegalta Sendai on 17 October 2015.

+Relegation and return (2016–2021)

+In 2015, Shimizu suffered relegation from the J1 League for the first time in their history.
+The club competed in the J2 League during the 2016 season and secured immediate promotion back to the top division by finishing near the top of the standings.

-S-Pulse bounced back to top flight football immediately, securing promotion to the J1 League on the final matchweek of the 2016 J2 League.
+Shimizu bounced back to top flight football immediately, securing promotion to the J1 League on the final matchweek of the 2016 J2 League.